Enemies of Laughter

 Enemies of Laughter is a 2000 American romantic comedy film directed by Joey Travolta and starring David Paymer, Judge Reinhold, Rosalind Chao, Marilu Henner, Bea Arthur and Peter Falk.
 This was Arthur's final film.

 Plot

+The story of a playwright and screenwriter named Paul whose story is told by enemies.
+Paul is shy about returning to the theater since his last play bombed and would rather devote time to romancing his girlfriend Carla.